 Value.
 Meaning.

 0 Remote feedback input.

-1 Local feedback input.
+1 Local feedback input (only in central units ICU and MCU).

 2 Feedback input of a Sercos drive.

 3 Feedback input of an RCS-S module.

 (V.)[ch].MPA.COUNTERID[set].xn (V.)[ch].MPA.COUNTERID[set].sn (V.)[ch].SP.COUNTERID[set].sn Variable that can only be read from the program, PLC and interface.
 Variable valid for rotary and linear axes as well as for spindles.
 Variable valid for analog drives and velocity-Sercos drives.
 The variable returns the value of block preparation.